osrf/ros2multirobotbook/src/ros2_cli.md

 processing the incoming pose data.

-For what it is worth, if we just wanted to know the message type of a topic there is a subcommand just for that called, `type`.
+For what it is worth, if we just wanted to know the message type of a topic there is a sub command just for that called, `type`.
 Let's take a look at its help file and its result.

 ```